adobecom/nala/README.md

     - After forking, clone the repository to your local machine
     - Configure the remote URLs for both Upstream (original repository) and Origin (your fork).

-### 2. Performing a Dry Run Test in Nala
+### 2. Performing a Dry Run Test

     - Open the Nala codebase in Visual Studio Code (VSCode).
     - Execute the following sample command in the terminal to run the 'Quote' block tests
 ```bash
 npx playwright test -g@quote
 ```
-- If you encounter any errors, install the necessary dependencies as defined in the [`package.json`](https://github.com/adobecom/nala/blob/main/package.json) Use the following commands:
+- If you encounter any errors, install the necessary dependencies as defined in the [`package.json`](https://github.com/adobecom/nala/blob/main/package.json), use the following commands:
 ```bash
  - npm install
  - npm fund
 ```
 - After installing the dependencies, re-run the above command to execute the Quote block test scripts.
-The tests should now run successfully
+The tests should now run successfully.

 ### 3. Start Nala automation test script creation
 Nala automation script creation involves following three simple steps.